+Occlusion refers to the alignment of the upper and lower teeth when the mouth is closed.
 A correct bite is important to your overall health and appearance.
 Not only that, but an even bite is functionally superior, allowing you to eat and speak properly.
 And your Brooklyn dentist knows that an uneven bite after filling a cavity is just plain annoying.
-An uneven bite may be easily treated with a teeth bite adjustment or it may require months of orthodontic treatments.
+An uneven bite, also known as malocclusion, may be easily treated with a bite adjustment procedure or it may require months of orthodontic treatments.

-An uneven bite may be caused by a misalignment with your temporomandibular joints.
-And fortunately, there is treatment for that.
+An uneven bite may be caused by various reasons including misalignment of your temporomandibular joints (TMJ).
+And fortunately, there is a treatment for that.
 Your jaw joints should normally function in harmony with a correct bite — with all the muscles, tendons, nerves and bones feeling comfortable and in alignment.
 When you have a correct bite, you improve both physically and cosmetically.
 You feel and look your best.

-An uneven bite causes discomfort and pain in your jaw.
+Malocclusion causes discomfort and pain in your jaw.
 It may even be noticeable when you’re smiling.
-It can hide behind symptoms that you would normally never associate with your teeth.
+It can hide behind symptoms that you would normally never associate with your misaligned teeth.
 Some bite problems can cause extreme damage to your mouth without showing any signs of discomfort.
-This is why it’s important to book an appointment with the best dentist in Brooklyn when looking to get a teeth bite adjustment.
+This is why it’s important to book an appointment with the best dentist in Brooklyn when looking to get an occlusal adjustment procedure or bite adjustment.

-For a majority of people, an uneven bite means that the bite is clearly uneven, with visibly misaligned teeth, an apparent overbite or under-bite, or a crooked or twisted smile.
+For a majority of people, malocclusion means that the bite is clearly uneven, with visibly misaligned teeth, an apparent overbite or underbite, or a crooked or twisted smile.
 In reality, it’s not always as straightforward as that.
-Symptoms of an uneven bite can be as varied as:
+Symptoms of malocclusion can be as varied as:

 - A twisted appearance, usually the easiest way to identify an uneven bite

-- Chronic headaches, which can be caused by the unnecessary strain in your jaw muscles
+- Chronic headaches, which can be caused by the unnecessary strain in your misaligned jaw muscles

 - Jaw pain when biting down hard or chewing